Jump to content

 Recommended Posts

-(I have both the honor and the privilege to review Anne Olga Koloski-Ostrow’s “The Archaeology of Sanitation in Roman Italy: Toilets, Sewers, and Water Systems."
-This is just a preview of my later complete review.)
+(I have the honor and privilege to review Anne Olga Koloski-Ostrow’s book "The Archaeology of Sanitation in Roman Italy: Toilets, Sewers, and Water Systems."
+This serves as a preview of my forthcoming complete review.)

 Reviewing Professor Koloski-Ostrow’s book, I came upon this interesting insight concerning a very famous Roman attraction.